panko/udprog-robocar-shellscript/README.md

-# udprogautoschellscript
+# udprog-robocar-shellscript
-It installs and runs the robocar software. (university of debrecen)
+It automatically installs and runs the robocar software.
+(University of Debrecen)